Guitarist: Other genres

-The classical guitar is strung with gut or nylon strings on top and wound basses for the lower strings.
-It was often ornately decorated with mother of pearl.
-Many early classical guitarists played with their finger tips only but later guitarists play with a combination of finger nail and flesh to project a clear sound and allowing for many different changes in sound quality (or timbre).
+The classical guitar is traditionally strung with gut or nylon strings for the treble notes, and wound strings for the bass.
+Often adorned with mother-of-pearl inlays, the instrument was once primarily played using the fingertips alone.
+Over time, however, guitarists began to use a combination of fingernail and flesh to achieve a clearer, more expressive sound, and allowing for many different changes in sound quality (or timbre).
 This guitar tradition dates back at least to the seventeenth and eighteenth centuries, when a four course instrument was popular among aristocrats.
 In the early nineteenth century there the guitar enjoyed a surge of popularity when composer/performers such as Fernando Sor, Napoléon Coste, Mauro Giuliani, and many others published thousands of pieces for the concert hall and home gatherings.
 The classical guitar enjoyed another period of popularity in the twentieth century when recordings amplified the relatively quiet instrument.
-There are many classical guitarists listed as notable in their respective epochs.
+There are many classical guitarists listed as "notable" in their respective epochs.

 One of the most renowned flamenco guitarists in recent decades was Paco de Lucía.
 Flamenco music is a popular traditional music associated with the Andalucia region of southern Spain.
 It is characterized by intricate syncopated rhythms intimately informed by a gypsy dance style.
 Flamenco guitarists also often accompany flamenco singers performing "cante jondo" (deep song).
 De Lucía was also one of the first to have successfully crossed over into other genres of music such as classical and jazz.

 The cuatro guitar is a family of Latin American string instruments played in Puerto Rico, Venezuela and other Latin American countries.
 It is derived from the Spanish guitar.
 Although some have viola-like shapes, most cuatros resemble a small to mid-sized classical guitar.
 In Puerto Rico and Venezuela, the cuatro is an ensemble instrument for secular and religious music, and is played at parties and traditional gatherings.
 Christian Nieves is a Puerto Rican cuatro player and is recognized by the Institute of Puerto Rican culture as the most talented young of their national instrument, the Puerto Rican cuatro.